Michiana Working Group for Earth Restoration

 Viewing food and water quality and access as a mutual obligation.
 Allocate collective budgets and energy to ensure that nutritious food and clean water are available to everyone.

-• Home Support: allocate funding to support homes for regeneative, sustianable housing, empowering community.
+Home Portability Support: allocate funding to support porting out of situational housing and port in to homes for regeneative, sustianable housing, empowering community wellness.

 Vendor City is where our local food production meets people.